 Iulia Miu, PhD student

-Traditionally managed grasslands are vital arenas for social-ecological sustainability because their significant coverage and potential to integrate food production with biodiversity conservation.
-However, the new Common Agricultural Policy (CAP) simplify the management of grasslands, change traditional connections and disrupt traditional land use, leading to rapid degradation of these landscapes.
-Network governance allows the analysis of informal and formal arrangements where independent people or organisation work together for a common goal, such as management of grasslands.
-Our project centered on social network analysis, will explore novel approaches for investigating changes in landscape management by contrasting two landscapes (Iron Gates Natural Park and Dobrogea, Romania) over time (during communist period, transition period and EU membership).
-The main goal is to better understand the evolution of community networks dealing with management of grasslands in the context of changes induced by the EU CAP.
-Using network governance and social networks methods, we will identify actors of grasslands’ governance, actors with leadership roles, analyse the performance of landscape governance in a policy-driven management context, and evaluate the perception of CAP measures influencing traditionally managed grasslands.
-The results will enable us to explore barriers and opportunities for successful governance by taking into account influences of typical practices regarding landscape governance and performance, and to understand how formal policy networks influence informal social networks.
-We hypothesise differences between the regions, especially related to network formation, leadership structure, evolution under CAP influence and resilience to degradation.
-The results will allow to rethink the landscape policies leading to planning and managing by taking into account the past experiences, traditions, and public attitudes.
+Traditionally managed grasslands are vital arenas for social-ecological sustainability because of their significant coverage and potential to integrate food production with biodiversity conservation.
+However, the new Common Agricultural Policy (CAP) simplifies the management of grasslands, change traditional connections and disrupt traditional land use, leading to the rapid degradation of these landscapes.
+Network governance allows the analysis of informal and formal arrangements where independent people or organization work together for a common goal, such as management of grasslands.
+Our project centered on social network analysis will explore novel approaches for investigating changes in landscape management by contrasting two landscapes (Iron Gates Natural Park and Dobrogea, Romania) over time (during the communist period, transition period and EU membership).
+The main goal is to better understand the evolution of community networks dealing with the management of grasslands in the context of changes induced by the EU CAP.
+Using network governance and social networks methods, we will identify actors of grasslands’ governance, actors with leadership roles, analyze the performance of landscape governance in a policy-driven management context, and evaluate the perception of CAP measures influencing traditionally managed grasslands.
+The results will enable us to explore barriers and opportunities for successful governance by taking into account the influences of typical practices regarding landscape governance and performance and to understand how formal policy networks influence informal social networks.
+We hypothesized differences between the regions, especially related to network formation, leadership structure, evolution under CAP influence and resilience to degradation.
+The results will allow rethinking the landscape policies leading to planning and managing by taking into account past experiences, traditions, and public attitudes.

 Aim and objectives

-WP1 – Data collection for analysing management policies and grasslands governance networks
+WP1 – Data collection for analyzing management policies and grasslands governance networks

-Deliverables: Network data – grasslands governance networks, actors’ covariates (3 time periods × 2 regions); Database with perception of governance performance in studied communities; Report and database on ecological status of analysed grasslands.
+Deliverables: Network data – grasslands governance networks, actors’ covariates (3 time periods × 2 regions); Database with the perception of governance performance in studied communities; Report and database on the ecological status of analyzed grasslands.

 WP2 – Grasslands landscape governance at community and landscape scale